kriwil/labster-wiki-dump/markdown/0191_Reporter_Gene.md

 -------------------------

 ![Green fluorescent protein
-reaction](GFP photoactivate.jpg "fig:Green fluorescent protein reaction")
+reaction](/wiki/GFP photoactivate.jpg "fig:Green fluorescent protein reaction")
 In this case, the green fluorescent protein (GFP) from jelly fish *(Aequorea victoria)* was used as a reporter gene because it emits bright green light (λ = 509 nm) when excited with UV or blue light (λ